It is derived from the Greek word meaning like ‘Flash of Light’ – may occur quite abruptly.

 1) Detailed history, relevant to eclampsia, duration of pregnancy, number of fits is to be taken.

 2) General abdominal, vaginal examination is made.
-The self-retaining catheter is introduced & urine is tested for protein continuous drainage facilitate output measurement & periodic urine analysis.
+The self-retaining catheter is introduced & urine is tested for protein continuous drainage to facilitate output measurement & periodic urine analysis.

 4) Crystalloid solution (RL) is started.
 Total fluid should not exceed the previous 24 hours urinary output + 1000ml. infusion of the balanced salt solution should be at 1ml/kg/hr.
 CVP monitoring is needed for a patient with severe HTN & reduced urine output.